Acidham/alfred-markdown-notes/README.md

 MD Notes works with any mardkown editor.

 > [Typora](https://typora.io/) is set up in Alfred Workflow as preferred Markdown editor but it is possible to use another MD Editor or Text Editor if required.
-To use another Editor it is required to define the Editor in the worklow steps at the end of the WF.
+If you want to use another Editor you to define the Editor in the worklow steps at the end of the WF (right side of the workflow viz in Alfred)

 ## Installation